-Grammar: stderr;
+Grammar: stderr; Blocks: logging.channel

 The stderr destination clause directs the channel to the server's standard error stream.
 This is intended for use when the server is running as a foreground process, as when debugging a configuration, for example.